Yvonne202202/Coding2-Homework/README.md

 ### OpenFrameworks 2:
 https://ual.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=adcaaba7-6acc-4d0a-a877-afc600d3f8f8&start=0
 #### Brief:
 It's a team effort.
-We create a newboids class, which is a subclass of the boids class.
+We created a newboids class, which is a subclass of the boids class.
 It has a different look than the boids class, which we treat as two separate groups.

 ### Python 1: